shaniaakhan21/emays-website/README.md

 - focus about proper error handling for business logic in frontend and backend
 - follow design patterns at first place

+# Manual deployment steps
+- check the Deployment Steps in the /architecture/Deployment Steps.pdf

 # Architecture
 - Monolithic